-His work in Freiburg has received international acclaim including the UK performances of Parsifal and Tannhäuser, as well as Gramophone Editor’s Choice and Diapason d’or Awards, among others.
-Bollon also appears regularly with the Hungarian State Opera, the Belgrade Philharmonic Orchestra, the RTV Slovenia Symphony Orchestra, and in Japan, Switzerland, Belgium, the Netherlands, Denmark, Austria and Monte-Carlo.
+His work in Freiburg has garnered international acclaim, including Editor’s Choice accolades in Gramophone magazine and Diapason d’Or Awards, among others.
+Bollon appears regularly with the Moscow State Opera Stanislavsky, several German radio orchestras, and in Japan, Switzerland, Belgium, the Netherlands, Denmark, Austria and Monte Carlo.

 Bollon is also an acclaimed composer: his opera Oscar und die Dame in Rosa was highly praised by both critics and audiences.